Hacking-The-Apocalypse/2025-spring-uvc-sterilization/README.md

 ## ESPHome Project

-I'm a big fan of ESPHome - it's a nice tech stack for building small devices that use the Espressif ESP code
+I'm a big fan of ESPHome - it's a nice tech stack for building small devices that use the Espressif ESP micro-controllers

 ## Setting up ESPHome
 ```